VamsiMakke87/SnakeAndLadder/README.md

    Launch the app via the above command.
 The game prompts for user input.

 2. **Input Number of Players**
-   Enter the total number of participants (e.g., 2).
+   Enter the total number of participants (Minimum 2 players).

 3. **Input Player Names**
    Enter unique names for each player when prompted.